baktash93/ng2Scrollster/README.md

 # ng2Scrollster

-ng2Scrollster is a lightweight, customizable component for built for use with Angular2 projects which rids you of the default scrollbars of your browsers.
+A lightweight, customizable scroll-bar component built for use with Angular2 projects.

 Installation
 -